Cycle Touring Books

 50 Ways provides you with all the answers to your doubts and questions about traveling by bike.
 In it, you’ll find 50 unique ways to do so, with stories told by 75 cyclists from 23 countries from around the world.
 Get your copy HERE.

-Bicycling with Butterflies, Sara Dykman
+Bicycling with Butterflies by Sara Dykman

 An extraordinary story in which Dykman seamlessly weaves together science, a real love of nature and the adventure and hazards of biking with butterflies from Mexico to Canada and back.
 They share an epic journey and encounter hardships, but they do not give up.
 The book is a lament for our thoughtless destruction of nature and at the same time a celebration of the beauty that remains.
 The migration of the monarch butterflies is one of the wonders of the world—we must save it for future generations.” —Dr. Jane Goodall, DBE, Founder of the Jane Goodall Institute & U.N.
 Messenger of Peace.
 Get your copy HERE.

-Cycles of a Traveler, Joe Diomede
+Cycles of a Traveler by Joe Diomede

 This book is about a young man’s inspiring journey from a dedicated motorcyclist to becoming a world traveler on a bicycle for over 9 years.
 It is an autobiographical account of those 14 years and has lots of nice reviews.
 Get your copy HERE.